Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and garden.

 - Screw the shelves in place on the other side, where I had access.

 The reason for using shelf supports on the right-hand side was because of restricted access.

 Having decided on the approach I would use, I then made and fitted the shelves as described below.

-Using the principle of measure twice and cut once, to minimise risk of error, and using pine floorboards to make the shelves:-
+Using the principle of measuring twice and cutting once to minimise the risk of error, I used pine floorboards to make the shelves:

 - Accurately measure the width of the gap, where the shelves are to be fitted.

 - Carefully measure and mark that distance on the plank of wood with a tape measure, square and pencil.